Bringing Hope Home is an annual campaign for TAP.

 It’s easy to underestimate how hopelessness spreads.
 If left unchecked it can undermine even the strongest foundations.
 But we know from our 57 years of doing this work that hope makes a difference.

 But we can’t do it alone.
 We need your help.

 Bringing Hope Home will impact four key areas of TAP’s work:

 Education & Employment

 Education and employment are two of TAP’s most important strategies for empowering people to reach their full potential.

-- With your financial support, we help hundreds of children each year prepare to thrive in the school system through our Head Start programs.
+- With your financial support, we help more than 1,000 children each year prepare to thrive in the school system through our Head Start programs.